moonbitlang/moonbit-textbook/docs/02-development-environments-expressions.md

 These servers are provided by different cloud server providers.
 However, the general setup procedures for a MoonBit development environment remain the same: create or clone a repository, launch the environment, and then install the "MoonBit Language" extension.

-Advenced users may also install the [command-line tools](https://www.moonbitlang.com/download/) or clone the [cloud-native development template](https://github.com/peter-jerry-ye/moonbit-template).
+Advanced users may also install the [command-line tools](https://www.moonbitlang.com/download/) or clone the [cloud-native development template](https://github.com/peter-jerry-ye/moonbit-template).
 For further guidance, please refer to the [_MoonBit's Build System Tutorial_](https://www.moonbitlang.com/docs/build-system-tutorial/).

 ### Local Environment